 The City of Ward is located in the northwestern portion of Lonoke County and lays 5 miles north of Cabot and 5 miles south of Beebe adjacent to US Hwy 67/167.
 According to the 2010 U.S. Census, Ward’s population was 4,067.
 See also Metroplan's City of Ward Profile 2010 for additional details.
-Metroplan's MetroTrends 2017 forecast estimates Ward's population to be 5,126 which is a 20.9% increase from 2010.
-As such, we believe we are second largest city in Lonoke County.
+Metroplan's MetroTrends 2017 forecast estimates Ward's population to be 5,126 which is a 26% increase from 2010.
+Ward is the second largest city in Lonoke County.
 Click HERE to view city map.

 Housing: Ward is primarily a residential community with over 90% of its residents working elsewhere to include almost 50% who work in Pulaski County.
 Ward has a higher percentage of young home owners, aged 25 to 34 years, than the region or national averages.
 Almost a quarter of the population that owns a home is age 25 to 34.
 This is probably because Ward has a larger segment of the population in this age group and housing is more affordable.

 Settlement: The area that is now the City of Ward was first settled along the old Southwest Trail, now known as Hwy 67, in the early 1800s along with Austin, Sylvania, and other nearby communities.
 Ward developed after the Missouri-Pacific Railroad was built and is said to have been named for W. D. and Nancy L. Ward from Tennessee, who first settled the area in 18601.
 The community of Ward was initially a part of Pulaski County.
 Lonoke County was formed in 1873.
 The first post office was established in 1882 within the triangle formed by the railroad, the Old Southwest Trail, and the Des Arc-Fort Smith Public Road.
 It was not until 1923, however, that Ward officially became a municipality.